AdobeDocs/device-co-op.en/help/about/device-co-op-eol.md

 ### For Adobe Analytics

-- Identity Service Private Graph
-- Field Based Stitching
+Alternatives to [!DNL Device Co-op] for Adobe Analytics include the Adobe Experience Platform Identity Service Private Graph and field-based stitching.
+Both features are supported under the Cross-Device Analytics (CDA) feature.

 ### For Adobe Audience Manager